 Without further ado, here are my best guess-pinions for the Michelin Guide Nordic 2018.

 Omakase by Alex, the sister restaurant of Sabi Omakase (✻) in Stavanger, is another potential contestant.
 After all, the apple doesn’t fall far from the tree, and this place sure has mimicked the style of its inspiration.
 However, I think it’s too soon for a star already.
 But a plate with some cutlery?
-Sure (update: they did).
+Sure.
+Update: they got a plate.

 I think both Sabi Omakase and Re-naa will keep their respective stars (update: they did), although, I believe Re-naa deserves two stars.
 It’s much closer to AOC (✻✻) in Copenhagen than, say, Mathias Dahlgren Matbaren (✻) in Stockholm.
 Tango could be a strong candidate in 2019, after the relocation and changes to the concept, but not this year.

 Have the inspectors even been to Bergen this year?
 I don’t know.
 If they have, Lysverket might have gotten a new chance (last time the inspectors complained about the loud music).
 I sure hope so for Christopher Haatuft, who is a magnificent chef.
 Both restaurant Bare and Colonialen are also getting rave reviews.
 Since I haven’t been to the city myself for many years, though, there’s no real point in me guessing.

 The previously oh-so-hot candidate for a star, restaurant Credo, has been closed for relocation since last summer.
 That means no chance for a star in the guide for 2018.
 Better luck next year, when restaurant Fagn by chef Jonas Nåvik will be a strong contender!
 I think it’s too soon for them this year, with an opening date in late August.